wp-plugins/nextgen-facebook/readme.txt

 = Q. How can I control the social button layouts? =

-**A.** NextGEN Facebook uses the 'ngfb-buttons' class name to wrap all buttons, and each social button has it's own individual class name as well.
+**A.** NextGEN Facebook OG uses the 'ngfb-buttons' class name to wrap all buttons, and each social button has it's own individual class name as well.
 Here's an example of the CSS I use for <a href="http://trtms.com/">trtms.com</a>:

 <code>
 .ngfb-buttons { text-align:center; }